Smart Renters Guide

 They’re smart business people.

 Many landlords were financially injured during the pandemic.
-They had to take a loss during that period which has affected their current financial status.
+They had to take a loss during that period which has affected their current financial status, and business processes.

-Other rental owners survived, but now are faced with renter affordability issues, rent controls, building and tenancy regulations, increased taxes and financing costs, and their current tenants may quit their leases — because they can’t afford the apartment or house any longer.
+Other rental owners survived, but now are faced with renter affordability issues, rent controls, building and tenancy regulations, increased taxes and financing/operations costs.
+And their current tenants may quit their leases — because they can’t afford the apartment or house any longer.

 There are plenty of cross currents in the landlord’s business financial flows and there is risk for them in leasing to poorly selected tenants.
 This risk isn’t appreciated by tenants or by the media who have portrayed landlords as heartless wealthy villains.